 Remember that all ODS data models are just a copy of the data model of one source system.
+An ODS layer maps to a source-oriented domain in Data Mesh.
 If you have two ODS databases in one CDW then there is colocation but no integration.
 To take that next step towards data integration you will need to create a 3NF or a Data Vault data model.

 Third Normal Form (3NF) data models